metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 `MirrordKafkaClientConfig` also supports setting properties from a Kubernetes [`Secret`](https://kubernetes.io/docs/concepts/configuration/secret/) with the `spec.loadFromSecret` field.
 The value for `loadFromSecret` is given in the form: "namespace/name".

-Property inheritance from the parent still occurs, and within each `MirrordKafkaClientConfig` properties in the `loadFromSecret` field are overwritten by those in `properties`.
+Each key-value entry defined in secret's data will be included in the resulting `.properties` file.
+Property inheritance from the parent still occurs, and within each `MirrordKafkaClientConfig` properties loaded from the secret are overwritten by those in `properties`.

 This means the priority of setting properties (from highest to lowest) is like so: